Outside Lux Lounge on South Avenue

 Tainted love not once but twice on the ladder leading up to the Organ Room at Sayles Hall (see below and poem)Tainted Love/Where did our love go

-NOTE: I ordered a Brown University shirt for the occasion.
+I ordered a Brown University shirt for the occasion.
 But it did not make it from China in time.
-Hence, an addendum with caption, Living in the past?
+Hence, an addendum at end with caption, Living in the past?

 Caressing the still visible pinkish line with its sixteen stitches,